alonitac/VMware25/tutorials/vsphere_ha_clusters.md

     If no heartbeats are received, it tries to ping the isolation address (default: the default gateway).
     If both fail, the host is declared isolated.

+### :pencil2:

+Enable VM Monitoring (VMware Tools Heartbeat)

+    If the VM itself becomes unresponsive (not just the host), VM Monitoring will detect missing VMware Tools heartbeats and restart the VM.
+    Go to vSphere HA Settings → VM Monitoring and enable it.

 [vmware_storage_target_lun]: https://exit-zero-academy.github.io/DevOpsTheHardWayAssets/img/vmware_storage_target_lun.png